-Let the ridge cap overhang 4 in. at each end.
+Let the ridge cap overhang four inches at each end.
 Center the cap and fasten it down with pole barn screws into the top purlins.
 Space the screws according to your manufacturer’s recommendation.
 Trim back each side of the ridge to the J-channel.

 The metal post bases will prevent the 1×4 trim boards from fitting snugly against the posts.
-Before cutting the trim boards (G), run the full-length cedar 1x4s vertically through a table saw a couple times until about 3/16 in. of material has been removed.
+Before cutting the trim boards (G), run the full-length cedar 1x4s vertically through a table saw a couple of times until about 3/16-in. of material has been removed.

-Fasten the trim boards to the posts with an 18-gauge trim gun fitted with 2-in. galvanized brad nails (Photo 13).
+Fasten the trim boards to the posts with an 18-gauge trim gun fitted with 2-in. galvanized brad nails (see photo).
 Strengthen the joint by applying construction adhesive before nailing them together.
 Secure them with brad nails at the top of the boards and through the miters.
 Install them up away from the ground to keep them dry.

 Measure the distance between the posts and cut the cedar 2×4 that will serve as the skirt nailer (L).
-Center it on the outside post, which leaves 1 in. on each side.
+Center it on the outside post, which leaves one inch on each side.
 This will make the skirt boards flush with the outside edge of the posts.

-Install the center braces (J) 20 in. in from each post.
-Secure them by angling two screws into the side boards (so they’re not visible) and one down into the skirt nailer (Photo 14).
+Install the center braces (J) 20 inches in from each post.
+Secure them by angling two screws into the side boards (so they’re not visible) and one down into the skirt nailer (see photo).

 Measure and cut the shelf boards (R) to length.
-Rip two of them down to 4 in.
+Rip two of them down to four inches.
 Install the cut end flush with the outside edges of the shelf frame so they’re hidden by the skirt board.

 Cut the skirt boards (S) to length.
 Center the first one between the posts and install it with two trim-head screws to the skirt nailer and shelf frame.
 Work your way in each direction, and trim down the last skirt boards to fit flush with the posts.